-Join Intuit on the third Thursday of the month for Art After Work, a free series of drop-in art-making workshops inspired by outsider and self-taught art and artists.
-This month, teaching artist and museum educator Paulina Lopez will lead a discussion and facilitate a printmaking workshop inspired by the vibrant “Devil House” drawings of Frank Jones, whose work is currently on view in the exhibition Outsider Art: The Collection of Victor F. Keen.
+Join Intuit on the third Thursday of the month for Art After Work, a free series of facilitated art-making workshops inspired by outsider and self-taught art and artists from the museum’s collections and exhibitions.
+This month, teaching artist and museum educator Paulina Lopez will lead a discussion and facilitate a workshop inspired by artist Frank Jones.
+In the virtual workshop, participants will create their own prints inspired by Jones’ vibrant “Devil House” drawings.

 - Hot glue or strong tacky glue

 - 3+ bottle caps of any size (the more, the merrier)

 - Paper of any kind

 - Flat, non-porous surface to serve as a palette (aluminum foil, plate, Tupperware lid)

 - Craft foam or Styrofoam (washed and dried grocery trays)